How did this happen so soon?

 Starting school is a something everyone’s done.
 Different schools, different kids, different experiences: your child might struggle to settle, while others seem to skip through those doors without a care.
 There’s almost no way to predict their response, or to smooth every wrinkle or care away, so try to stay calm and confident, but ask for help or advice if you have real worries.

 And best of luck for the Big Day!
-Do remember, if you need any guidance on shopping for school stuff, or anything else, our Live Chat Team are always here to help, 8am-10pm, every day.
+Do remember, if you need any guidance on shopping for school stuff, or anything else, our Live Chat Team is always here to help, from 9am to 5pm, Monday to Friday.
 Just hit that purple button, bottom right.

 Apple, books & blocks: Element5 Digital on Unsplash